DeFiDano/hello-world/README.md

 # hello-world
-My seminal repository where I am learning about GitHub
+I am making a change to the second branch.
+Next I will do a pull request.